OpenZeppelin/compound-monitoring/gnosis-safe-deploy/README.md

 This should deploy a Gnosis Safe Proxy contract to Polygon, display the address of the contract, and save the address to a JSON format file called `deployments.json` in the main directory of the repository.

 ## Create a Forta Bot

+The steps for creating a Forta Bot can be found in the Forta Docs: `https://docs.forta.network/en/latest/quickstart/`

+The Forta Bot files should be placed directly in this directory in order for the included scripts to operate correctly.

+Ensure that you create a `forta.config.json` file for local testing, as well as that you have created a keyfile that will reside in your `~/.forta` directory.

 ## Propose Forta Bot Deployment